- O

 The news was shocking and unexpected, especially for someone like Nathan—an active, healthy man with no history of smoking and a deep love for the outdoors, playing guitar, our dogs, and the simple joys of life.
 Having just married in September of 2022, we were devastated by his diagnosis, but we made a vow to face every peak and valley this illness presents—together.
 We are truly living "in sickness and in health" and I will forever feel honored to walk through this journey with him.

 Since then, we’ve been in the trenches of treatment and uncertainty.
 Nathan began with Tagrisso, a targeted therapy pill, followed by several rounds of chemotherapy (carboplatin and pemetrexed).
-Most recently, he started a new combination of Amivantamab and Lazertinib—a cutting-edge treatment requiring him to start with a two-day infusion protocol and ongoing monitoring.
+As a third-line option, he started a new combination of Amivantamab and Lazertinib—a cutting-edge treatment requiring him to start with a two-day infusion protocol and ongoing monitoring.
 While cutting edge, these medications present challenges in many aspects, requiring consistent check ins with his care team and a revolving door of medications to help with intense side effects.
-At the moment, he is slated to continue with weekly, rigorous infusions with the hope of graduating to a schedule of every few weeks.
-This new regimen represents our continued fight for more time, more healing, and more hope.

 In December 2024, Nathan experienced a sudden and significant increase in pain.
-After further testing, we received heartbreaking news—his cancer had progressed in a rare way, into the peritoneum (the lining of the abdomen), something that occurs in fewer than 1% of lung cancer cases.
-It brought us back to a dark and uncertain place, but we remain hopeful and committed to exploring every option, including potential travel to other cancer centers for clinical trials.
+After further testing, we received heartbreaking news—his cancer had progressed in a rare way, spreading into the peritoneum (the lining of the abdomen), something that occurs in fewer than 1% of lung cancer cases.
+Because of this progression, Nathan is undergoing a fourth-line treatment that requires infusions every three weeks.
+Because this medication is not available locally, we made the difficult decision to move his care out of state to the Huntsman Cancer Institute.
+This means more time away from our home and increasing costs associated with travel to Salt Lake City, UT.
+However, this medication is doing its job and we remain committed to continuing his climb to health and wellness no matter the struggles that come our way.

 Nathan has an incredible understanding of his needs and advocates fiercely for himself while still remaining kind, funny and soft spoken.
 If you know him, you know how incredibly smart he is and in turn, we've been able to work with his care teams to navigate his diagnosis with a feeling of "control" and trust.
 We’ve been fortunate to connect with exceptional care teams throughout his journey—at Brooke Army Medical Center, Grand Valley Oncology, Huntsman Cancer Institute, and MD Anderson in Houston.